As the June gloom lifts off of Southern California beaches, and the sunshine and waves beckon, it's a good time to review stingray safety.

 If you are still in a lot of pain after 15 minutes, he recommends seeing a doctor or going to an emergency room.
 At the doctor's office, expect to have X-rays taken because, on rare occasions, part of the stinger can break off.
 You may also be given a tetanus shot.

-Dr. Clark also often puts patients on antibiotics, not to treat the sting, but because of water-borne bacterial pathogens, the main worry being Vibrio, which can enter coastal waters through discharges of raw human sewage.
+Dr. Clark also often puts patients on antibiotics, not to treat the sting, but because of water-borne bacterial pathogens, the main worry being Vibrio, which can be present in coastal waters.

 Dr. Clark says that the venom in the stingray is heat labile, meaning heat denatures and destroys the toxin that causes inflammation and pain.